Graduate Diploma of Psychology

 Whether you’re ready for an exciting and fulfilling career change or simply fascinated by what makes people tick, Swinburne Online’s Graduate Diploma of Psychology will give you the tools to turn your passion into purpose.

 If you’ve completed a bachelor’s degree in any field and want to move into psychology, this course is your launchpad.
-Whether you’re on a pathway to becoming a registered psychologist or looking to work in areas like mental health, community services, or counselling — this program gives you the foundation you need to carve the path you choose.
+Whether you’re on a pathway to becoming a registered psychologist or looking to work in areas like mental health or community services - this program gives you the foundation you need to carve the path you choose.

 Recommended study pattern